Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 ### Step 3:  Register the sample with your Azure Active Directory tenant

-1. Sign in to the [Azure management porta](https://manage.windowsazure.com).
+1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
 2. Click on Active Directory in the left hand nav.
 3. Click the directory tenant where you wish to register the sample application.
 4. Click the Applications tab.
 5. In the drawer, click Add.
 6. Click "Add an application my organization is developing".
-7. Enter a friendly name for the application, select "Web Application and/or Web API", and click next.
+7. Enter a friendly name for the application, for example "WebApp-OpenIDConnect-DotNet", select "Web Application and/or Web API", and click next.
-8. For the sign-on URL, enter `https://localhost:XXXX`.
+8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44320`.
-9. For the App ID URI, enter `https://<your_tenant_name>/WebApp-OpenIDConnect-DotNet`
+9. For the App ID URI, enter `https://<your_tenant_name>/WebApp-OpenIDConnect-DotNet`, replacing <your_tenant_name> with the name of your Azure AD tenant.

 All done!
 Before moving on to the next step, you need to find the Client ID of your application.